 The Journeyman Welder Program prepares students for entry-level employment in the welding field.
-Midwest Technical Institute’s welding training provides the student the skills and hands-on training needed to become a proficient pipe welder using SMAW and TIG processes.
-MTI’s welding school teaches MIG & flux core welding and provides students skills in pipe welding and manufacturing.
+MTI’s welding training provides the student the skills and hands-on training needed to become a proficient pipe welder using SMAW and TIG processes.
+MTI’s welding instructors have real-world experience, and teach students MIG and flux core welding, and use hands-on instruction and interaction to provide students skills in pipe welding and manufacturing.

 Welding classes also teach field and shop safety, pipe fitting skills and basic blueprint readings.
 The Journeyman Welder Program offers a greater scope of welding processes and allows the student additional time to become polished in a certain specialty.

 Students will receive MTI welding certification (see MTI Journeyman Welder Certifications section below) and, upon meeting graduation requirements of the program, the student will receive a diploma.

 *Not all programs and courses are available at all campuses.

 *Certain subjects may be taken out of numerical sequence to accommodate class scheduling policies.

 6″ SCH.
 40 pipe ER70s -7018 (GTAW) (SMAW)

 1/2″ plate w/ backing strip (GMAW)

 3″ SCH.
 10 stainless steel pipe 316 (GTAW) with purge